ShehanAT/fitness-forum/README.md

 # Fitness Forum Overview
 A fitness oriented forum created using Python and Django framework

 # Purpose:
-I built this application primarily in order to gain experience making small projects using Python and to mentor new Python developers on Python web development.
+This application was primarily built in order to gain experience making small projects using Python and to mentor new Python developers on Python web development.

 ### Dependencies:
 * Python 3.9.x